-‘Disintegrating Histories’ is essentially a photographic survey of the changing post-industrial landscape of NW Leicestershire.
-The subject of each photograph was once part of the areas coal mining industry until its demise in the 1980’s.
+‘Disintegrating Histories’ is essentially a photographic survey of the changing post-industrial landscape in which I grew up (NW Leicestershire).
+The subject of each of these photographs was once a vital part of the areas coal mining industry, until its demise in the 1980’s.

 The first tiny whips of the National Forest were planted on December 5 1990, four days before I was born, and just a short walk from my childhood home.
 These photographs record the progress of a huge post-industrial regeneration which has coincidentally aligned with my own lifetime.